)

 Pay-as-you-go car insurance — a type of temporary or on-demand insurance — allows you to purchase insurance for only the amount of time you need it, even if it’s just a few days at a time.
 Instead of paying for an entire month, you’ll pay only for the days you actually need.

-While it’s a great option if you need coverage for just a few days, it may not be the most efficient for a vehicle you drive regularly.
+While it’s a great option if you need coverage for just a few days, it may not be the most affordable or efficient for a vehicle if you drive regularly.
 Additionally, this type of coverage isn’t widely available from most companies.
 Hugo is the only option as of this writing.

-Hugo provides a convenient option for drivers looking for flexible, short-term coverage without long-term commitments.
-But, because the company is so young, policy offerings and availability are currently quite limited.
+Founded in 2016, Hugo provides a convenient option for drivers looking for flexible, short-term coverage without long-term commitments.
+But their policy offerings and availability are currently quite limited.

 Get coverage for as little as three days